deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14940/index.md

 > </details>

-> The table compares the Constraint Satisfaction Rate (CSR) of several leading LLMs across different constraint types in the SysBench benchmark.
+> The table presents the Constraint Satisfaction Rate (CSR) scores for several leading LLMs across different constraint types in the SysBench benchmark.

 {{< table-caption >}}